TheFinix13/FHIR-Tutorial-Java/readMe/Project Needs/RESOURCES-NEEDED.md

 Patient Resource:
 Purpose: To get demographic and identifying information about patients.
-Usage: We'll use this resource to pull basic patient information, including names, identifiers, contact details, etc.
+Usage: We'll use this resource to pull basic patient information, including names, identifies, contact details, etc.

 Account Resource:
 Purpose: To track financial information related to a patient.
-Usage: We'll use this resource to get details about patient accounts, including the balance, account status, and any relevant identifiers.
+Usage: We'll use this resource to get details about patient accounts, including the balance, account status, and any relevant identifies.

 ChargeItem Resource:
 Purpose: To detail individual charges on a patient's account.